 Only a few people have an idea about Amazon’s advertising business.
 It provides a way to automate, scale, and optimize advertising.
-API provides campaign and performance data for sponsored products, brands, and display.
+API provides campaign and performance data for sponsored products, brands, and displays.
 It enables programmatic access for campaign management and reporting.

 More and more entrepreneurs and marketers are interested in paying Amazon for advertising because of such infrastructure and numerous e-commerce hosted in Amazon infrastructure.

 As compared to the tight margins of the online stores this part has higher margins.
 Amazon’s ad platform is powerful because people on the platform have a high-purchase intent.
-The highest risk of losing traffic and a potential customer is taking them from ad to the landing page or promotional page.
+The highest risk of losing traffic and a potential customer is taking them from the ad to the landing page or promotional page.

 However, with Amazon, you are already in the place where you will buy plus people know and trust Amazon.
 There will be no clicking away to find another website, landing page, or product.
 Ads targets people who are Amazon customers and uses the platform.